Powerlearnproject/se-assignment-day-2-git-and-github-architectPhilemon/README.md

 public repository is Accessible by anyone on the internet, increasing the potential for collaboration and contributions from the open-source community while a private repository Only accessible to selected contributors, ensuring that sensitive information and proprietary code are kept secure.
 Both public and private repository reduces the risk of exposing vulnerabilities or sensitive information to the public.
 Advantages of public repository
+1:Visibility: Accessible by anyone on the internet, increasing the potential for collaboration and contributions from the open-source community.
+2:Portfolio: Serves as a portfolio to showcase work to potential employers, clients, or collaborators.
+3:Community Engagement: Encourages community involvement, feedback, and contributions, which can lead to rapid improvements and innovation.
+Disadvantages of public repository
 1:
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?